 - Craving, or a strong desire to use opioids

 - Recurrent opioid use resulting in failure to fulfill major role obligations at work, school or home

 - Continued opioid use despite having persistent or recurrent social or interpersonal problems

 - Curtailing or ceasing Important social or recreational activities because of opioid use

 - Recurrent opioid use in situations in which it is clearly physically hazardous

 - Continued use despite knowledge of having a persistent or recurrent physical or psychological problem that is likely to have been caused or exacerbated by opioids

 - Tolerance characterized by the need for increased amounts of opioids to achieve intoxication

 - Withdrawal manifested through physical and psychological symptoms

-Two to three of these symptoms represent mild OUD; four to five represent moderate; and six or more represent severe.
+Two to three of these symptoms represent mild OUD; four to five represent moderate, and six or more represent severely.
 Some of the physical signs of opiate addiction include extreme changes in weight, sunken eyes, marks on the skin and more.